Holistische Arts

 What is escharotic treatment?

-Escharotic treatments have been used in the US for over 25 years by several naturopathic doctors.
+Escharotic treatments have been used in the US for over 25 years by multiple naturopathic doctors.
 The treatments are safe and effective and leave no scar tissue, a significant advantage compared to, for example, a LEEP procedure.

-25+ years
+25+ jaar

-escharotic treatment has been used in the US.
+is how long escharotic treatment has been used in the US.
 Safe, effective, and without scar tissue.

 How does the treatment work?

-During escharotic treatment, the abnormal cells containing HPV viruses—which are primarily located intracellularly (inside the cell)—are selectively destroyed.
+With escharotic treatment, the abnormal cells containing HPV viruses—which are primarily located intracellularly (inside the cell)—are selectively destroyed.
 The treatment process is as follows:

 The treatment process step by step